Swisscypher/smartqueue/README.md

 * `smartqueue.unstuck.*`
   * `smartqueue.unstuck.<queuename>` Allow to execute the `/unstuck <queue>` command that give a little push to the queue if it's locked

-Warining, the permissions need to be set on the BungeeCord server !
+Warning, the permissions need to be set on the BungeeCord server !
 ## Use SmartQueue API as a dependency

 Be aware to replace `Tag` with the latest available version (see the JitPack badge).